'Doctor Who' season 10 revelation 'will melt your brains'

-Season 10 of "Doctor Who" sees the return of monsters and villains old and new -- including a huge revelation that showrunner Steven Moffat says "may actually melt your brains".
+Season 10 of "Doctor Who" will see the return of monsters and villains old and new -- including a huge revelation that showrunner Steven Moffat says "may actually melt your brains".

 At a press screening, the cast and crew of the BBC sci-fi sensation shared their thoughts on the new season, which premieres on the Easter weekend.
 The first episode is titled "The Pilot", a jokey reference to Moffat's decision to write a story accessible to viewers old and new.

 Moffat was joined at the screening by the cast, including lead actor Peter Capaldi.
-Both will bow out at the end of this series.
+Both Moffat and Capaldi will bow out at the end of this series.

 Newcomer Pearl Mackie also had plenty to say about her role as new companion Bill.
 Although she admitted it was "pretty scary" to take over from former companion Jenna Coleman, she also said, "I feel like the luckiest girl in the world!"